“DNA and RNA are the genetic material of every life on earth, made up of sugar, phosphate and nitrogenous bases.”

-Two DNA strands are joined together by hydrogen bonds- two between adenine and thymine and three between cytosine and guanine.
+Two DNA strands are linked together by hydrogen bonds- two between adenine and thymine and three between cytosine and guanine.

-While if the RNA is double-stranded, it is joined together by hydrogen bonds- two hydrogen bonds between adenine and uracil and three hydrogen bonds between cytosine and guanine.
+While if the RNA is double-stranded, it is linked together by hydrogen bonds- two hydrogen bonds between adenine and uracil and three hydrogen bonds between cytosine and guanine.

-The DNA is located in the nucleus of a cell, while the RNA synthesised in a cell but migrates to the cytoplasms and synthesise protein at the ribosome site.
+The DNA is located in the nucleus of a cell, while the RNA synthesised in a cell but migrates to the cytoplasms and manufacture protein at the ribosome site.